How To Rebloom Your Amaryllis Bulbs

 Amaryllis (Hippeastrum) is a glorious plant to gift and receive, and it brings the joy of Christmas to both the giver and the recipient.

 In November 1351, King John II of France founded the Ordre de l´Étoile, the Order of the Star.
 The Order consisted of the best knights meant to protect the land on the battlefields.
-The knights wore a star in their attire, referring to the Three Wise Men (or Three Kings), and the star leading them was the Star of Bethlehem.
+The knights wore a star on their attire, referring to the Three Wise Men (or Three Kings), and the star that led them was the Star of Bethlehem.

 Left: Amaryllis ' Alfresco'.
 Right: Amaryllis 'Minerva'